pippinbarr/the-artist-is-present/process/to-do.md

 * ~~Some timing niceties.... like a delay before head up/down and you're next~~
 * **MADE THE ENTRY POINT SMALLER...** ~~I worry about the legibility of the tape entrance point... it's kind of impossible to see for the player :/~~
 * ~~Queue generation length by time of day (I guess just teleport in a bunch of people while the player is still outside, on an interval small enough that they don't mess each other up.)~~
+* ~~Still getting a generation thing where there are overlapping people created in the hallway?
+(I wonder if it's to do with browser focus and not just the dialog?
+HMMM.)~~
+* ~~In fact the game also crashed when I messed around with focus~~

+* Set up the correct timing!

 ### Punishment
 * ~~Remember the logic around a timer to sit down or you get kicked out (but that seems so unbelievably mean?
 Make it really lenient I guess.)~~